BMC C-Series engine: Background

 Other signs of the Morris origins of the design were the crankcase being cast with strengthening ribs (a feature not introduced to the A-Series until 1980) and the big end bearings being split diagonally rather than horizontally.
 The C-Series also had a hydraulic tensioning unit for its timing chain and had the oil pump and distributor driven via separate sets of skew-cut gears on the camshaft.
 This was relatively unusual for mass-produced engines of the time; the A- and B-Series engines, and most of their contemporaries, had both oil pump and distributor driven by one shaft driven from one skew gear.
 The C-Series' arrangement reduced load on the gears and therefore wear, preventing the ignition timing falling out of specification over time.

 Given the design emphasis on durability and ease of manufacture, the C-Series has always been considered an engine that was both large and heavy for its capacity and power output, initially proving to have little benefit, aside from the greater refinement of six-cylinders, over the Austin-designed four-cylinder 2.6-litre BS1 engine installed in the Austin A90 Atlantic and Austin-Healey 100.
 Austin's engineers attributed this to the poor cylinder head design.
-In 1957 the Healey was given a twelve-port head with a conventional intake manifold, increasing output by 15 bhp or fifteen percent.
+In 1957 the Healey was given a twelve-port head with a conventional intake manifold, increasing output by 15 bhp or fifteen per cent.
 In 1959 carburettors were revised and replaced.
+In 1960 Harry Weslake was reported to have further modified the head.
 In 1961 the inlet tract was improved, exhaust timing was adjusted, and twin exhausts added.
 Later in 1961 the saloon engines were slightly detuned and the Healey version's performance upgraded, probably by Weslake.
 Then the Austin Healey Mark III was announced.

 The C-Series was also less efficient than, and in engineering terms was a retrograde step from Nuffield's engines: the Riley-designed Riley 2½-litre Big Four twin-cam four-cylinder unit fitted in the Riley RM series, and Riley's prewar cars, and the Wolseley designed Wolseley 2.2-litre straight six with a single overhead camshaft used in the Morris Six MS version of the Wolseley 6/80 which dated back to the early 1920s.

 The Austin BS1 had begun as a late wartime Rix and Bareham design, two-thirds of a Bedford-based wartime truck engine known as the Austin D-Series, for a 2.2-litre ohv unit intended for a British jeep which became the civilian Austin Champ.
 Its use spread to Austin's Sixteen, their light commercial vehicles and the FX3 taxi.

 However the C-Series was much more reliable than these units and cheaper to manufacture.